KirkGarrison/reading-notes/README.md

 - Reading 7
 - Reading 8

-## This is a Heading 2
+## This is a awesome Heading 2
-### This is a heading 3
+### This is a awesome heading 3

-*Do what you can, with what you have, where you are.*
+*The mind is the limit.
+As long as the mind can envision the fact that you can do something, you can do it, as long as you really believe 100 percent.*
-> Theodore Roosevelt
+> Arnold Schwarzenegger

 ## Growth Mindset to me means
-It means xxxxxxxx
+Being open to learning, and all the successes and failures that come along with it.
-1. This
+1. Stay positive, even when you receive criticism or hit a wall.
-2. This
+2. Don't summarize your intelligence by the ease, nor the difficulty of this class or project.
-3. This
+3. Hard work and focus will always triumph over raw talent.